sspaeti/dotfiles/vim/vim-shortcuts.md

 	useful when you work in a file for long!
 ### global marks
 same as local also set with m, but this time the any key will be capitalized
+### buffer operation
+c-^ switching between latest two files in buffer
+:b starting-file-name <tab> will serach your buffer and let you switch between files :bd closes/deletes current buffer (will not delete when you saved, it just unloads from buffer)
 ## window operations
 ctrl+w: entering window mode
 then: